HigginTown/mathematics-of-poker/README.md

 For each part and chapter, I have a Jupyter Notebook that demonstrates many of the mathematical concepts found in the book.
-I've also added some additional excercises so you can modify the code to answer new questions.
+I've also added some additional excercises and examples so you can modify the code to answer new questions.
 This should help you more deeply understand the material.

 I couldn't find something like this anywhere else on the net or in dead study group forum threads, so I decided to create it myself.

-_Here's an example of the kinds of images (code) you'll find in this repo:_
+_Here's an example of the kinds of images (and code) you'll find in this repo:_

 ![optimal-frequency](./chapter_notebooks/part_two/Example-4.2-POTODDS-CALLING-FREQ.png)